ComputeHalacha/JewishCalendar/README.md

 * Written in pure javascript.
 No outside libraries needed.
 * Algorithms were optimized for the slower scripting engine and target platform.
 The functions work quickly and efficiently on any device.
 * Conversion back and forth from javascript Date objects
 * Zmanim calculations for any date and location - sunrise/sunset, chatzos, sha'a zmanis etc. for any date and location.
 * Jewish Holidays/Fasts etc, for any date and location
 * Parsha of the week for any date and location
+* Daf Yomi for any day since daf yomi was initiated
+* Molad of any month
+* Day of Sefirah - including function to get nusach of counting
+* Jewish date calculation functions such as calculation of interval between dates etc.

+### LuachPython ###

+* Python library for Jewish date calculations
+* Written in pure python.
+The only outside package used is tzlocal.
+* Algorithms were optimized for the slower scripting engine and target platform.
+The functions work quickly and efficiently on any device.
+* Conversion back and forth from Python date and datetime objects
+* Zmanim calculations for any date and location - sunrise/sunset, chatzos, sha'a zmanis etc. for any date and location.
+* Jewish Holidays/Fasts etc, for any date and location
+* Parsha of the week for any date and location